Piper Cub J-3 (oz256)

-Piper J-3 Cub - 70 in span RC scale model.
-Designed by Chuck Hollinger, kitted by Berkeley.
-Plan includes floats.
+Piper J-3 Cub.
+70 in span RC scale model.
+Designed by Chuck Hollinger.
+Plan (sheet 2) also includes floats.
 Babcock radio installation shown.
-4.5lb weight.
+Weight 4.5lb.

 Credit must be split two ways - the inherent stability of the Cub design, coupled with our fool-proof Babcock R/C equipment.
 Several of the features came about through Dick Schumacher's influence, namely, the fiberglass cowl and demountable, shock-absorbing landing gear.
 The wing panels with the scale number of ribs are hooked on by means of rubber bands; they've proven their worth on several occasions already.
 The motor is mounted on its side to carry through the scale lines, in addition to expelling the exhaust downward, resulting in an oil-free ship.

 One feature that really astonishes the R/C flyers is the full-scale operating rudder - but believe me it works to perfection, giving excellent control under power and in the glide, without any signs of over-control.
 In fact, more than a dozen modelers who had never touched a beep button before have flown this Cub without any trouble whatsoever.

 Of course, anyone who has put time in the real Cub will attest to its easy handling characteristics, the model inheriting her big sister's stability..."

 Update 30/12/2018: Added floats article (from Feb 1955 AT), thanks to DPlumpe.

 Update 30/01/2019: Replaced this plan with a clearer copy (scanned from fullsize), thanks to DPlumpe.